 Where are the nearest transit connections?
 The Pier 24 terminus is within minutes of the F Line, Muni Metro, Muni buses, BART, cable cars, and the San Francisco Ferry Building and terminal.

 Why here?
 Currently, 20,000 housing units are under construction on Treasure Island, with several condos already built on Yerba Buena Island.
-Ohlone Sky addresses the transit needs for residents and visitors, providing an alternative to driving and parking.
-While ferries and buses are valuable, they lack the capacity and frequency that a gondola system offers.
+Ohlone Sky addresses future transit needs for residents and visitors, providing an alternative to driving.
+To be clear, this is meant as a supplement to urban transportation.
+We want to add to, not detract from, mobility options.

-What about the weather?
+What about wind on the bay?
 Ohlone Sky may temporarily close due to high winds on the bay—not due to safety concerns, but to prevent passenger discomfort from motion sickness.

 Who is this for?
 Ohlone Sky is designed for anyone traveling between Treasure Island, Yerba Buena Island, and San Francisco—whether attending a Bay FC match, visiting Panorama Park, exploring a craft fair, or meeting friends for champagne and oysters.
 It is poised to become one of San Francisco's most frequented tourist attractions.